spiceai/docs/spiceaidocs/docs/data-accelerators/data-refresh.md

 ## Behavior on Zero Results

-By default, accelerated datasets will only return results that have been accelerated locally.
-If the locally accelerated data is a subset of the full dataset in the federated source, i.e. through setting `refresh_sql`, `refresh_data_window` or configuring retention policies, queries against the accelerated dataset may return zero results, where the federated table would return results.
+By default, accelerated datasets only return locally materialized data.
+If this local data is a subset of the full dataset in the federated source—due to settings like `refresh_sql`, `refresh_data_window`, or retention policies—queries against the accelerated dataset may return zero results, even when the federated table would return results.

-Control this behavior by setting `on_zero_results` in the acceleration configuration.
+To address this, `on_zero_results: use_source` can be configured in the acceleration configuration.
+Queries returning zero results will fall back to the federated source, returning results from querying the underlying data.

+The `on_zero_results: use_source` setting applies only to `full` and `append` refresh modes (not `changes).

 `on_zero_results`: